 Note that the firewall exceptions are added against the program "system" not NomadBranch.exe.
 This is because Nomad uses Windows HTTP Server API to create the HTTP server and under this API all requests are handled by Windows kernel's "system" program not by Nomad directly.
 In some third-party firewalls you may have to use the program name "ntoskrnl.exe", since "system" is actually alias for ntoskrnl.exe.

-- Deploy the certificate to all agents.
-Ensure that the certificate's usage is Server Authentication and the subjects are its host name or FQDN.
+- Deploy the certificate to all Nomad clients.
+Ensure that the certificate's usage is Server Authentication and the certificate Subject is the client's host name or FQDN.

 - Update CertIssuer with the name of the certificate authority.

-- P2PSslSettings set to 1 to enable PKI.
+- P2PSslSettings set to 1 to enable PKI certificate for server authentication.

 - Restart the Nomad service.